digital-sustainability/blv-infosm/README.md

 If you find problems in the source code please open a GitHub issue.

 ## Development
 This project uses an slim [Express.js](https://expressjs.com/) backend.
-The frontend is powered by [Angular](https://angular.io/) SPA Framework.
-You are welcome to contribute to code improvements by sending us pull-requests of your suggested changes.
+The frontend is powered by the [Angular](https://angular.io/) SPA Framework.
+You are welcome to contribute to code improvements by submitting pull-requests of your suggested changes.

 ### Config
 Since the config for development is not under version control, please add the following file: ***./config/devConfig.js*** with the content:

 ~~~js
 module.exports = {